Viscount Rochdale Family Coat of Arms

 On either side, a Ram or charged on the shoulder with a Rose Gules slipped

-and leaved proper
+and leaved proper.

 Definitions of Heraldic terms

 A coat of arms signifies armorial bearings.
-These are a unique heraldic design on a shield which is the central element of the full design which consists of a shield, supporters, crest, and motto.
-There are various ways of acquiring arms.One method is the arms of Family which are hereditary.
+It is a unique heraldic design on a shield, which is the central element of the whole design, which consists of a shield, supporters, crest, and motto.
+There are various ways of acquiring arms.
+One method is the arms of the Family, which are hereditary.
 They are passed onto the descendants of the first bearer.
-Many of the terms used to describe elements within a coat of arms are believed to have originated from French, Arabic and Latin.
+Many terms used to describe elements within a coat of arms are believed to have originated from French, Arabic, and Latin.

 Arms